FlexBE/flex_nav_turtlebot3_demo/README.md

 1) Ensure that you are running a recent ROS 2 version

-  * This system is tested on `ros-foxy-desktop-full` on Ubuntu 20.04
+  * This system is tested on `ros-humble-desktop` on Ubuntu 22.04
   * See [ROS 2 Installation] for more information.
   * Make sure the `colcon` build and `rosdep` tools are installed